CB86 - Bachelor of Podiatry Practice (Honours)

 You will also develop podiatry-specific skills, enabling you to graduate work ready.

-Practical learning experiences are integral to the program, and you will benefit from completing clinical placements at the newly established, purpose-built Allied Health Clinic at CQUniversity, as well as in a variety of external clinical settings, so you can put your learning into practice and gain real-life experience.
+Practical learning experiences are integral to the course, and you will benefit from completing clinical placements at the newly established, purpose-built Allied Health Clinic at CQUniversity, as well as in a variety of external clinical settings, so you can put your learning into practice and gain real-life experience.

-Why Study Health at CQUniversity
+Why Study Allied Health at CQUniversity

 Broad range of options